makrai/notes/zhang-2310-socioprag-64-lang.md

 ## Experiments: prompts

-* we customize prompts employed for each task,
+* we customize prompts employed for each task
 * we do not tailor prompts specifically for each model
 * future work will test diverse prompt variations for more robust results
 * translation